kofolmarko/PokeGO/README.md

 # PokeGO
-A Pokémon GO web application, containing up-to-date data about the game.
+## A Pokémon GO web application, containing up-to-date data about the game.
+All of the data is gathered at https://pokeapi.co/